Three presumptions of paternity

 If the child’s parents are not married, they both sign a parental consent declaration at the registry office or in court.

-If the partners are not married, it is ideal to sort out everything necessary at the registry office before the birth of the child by means of a consent declaration from both parents.
+If the partners are not married, it is ideal to arrange everything necessary at the registry office before the birth of the child by means of a declaration of consent from both parents.
 Of course, this can also be done in the case of a child who has already been born.
 The parents’ declaration of consent is known in layman’s terms as ‘acknowledgement of paternity’.

 To make a consent declaration, both parents must appear in person at the registry office.
 You do not need to bring any form with you.
 But what should you be sure not to forget to make sure everything goes smoothly?